*GRE testing will not be required for the Fall 2024 application process*

 Please do not send transcripts to the Department of Anthropology.
 This slows down the application process.
 The Toulouse Graduate School will forward the transcripts to the department when they have been processed.

 The Department of Anthropology reviews all applications together, approximately one month after each application deadline.
-This is because applicants must be accepted by the Toulouse Graduate School BEFORE their application can be reviewed by the Department of Anthropology.
-The Toulouse Graduate School takes approximately 1 month to make decisions.
-You will receive an admissions letter shortly after the admissions committee meets.
+You will receive decision letters shortly after the admissions committee meets.

 Additional Requirements and Information

 - The applicant must hold the bachelor's degree from an accredited U.S. institution or equivalent training at a foreign university.